Concordia survivors mark first anniversary of cruise ship wreck

 The 114,500-tonne liner will be pulled upright by cranes, helped by tanks attached to its sides filled with air, and the ship will be towed to an Italian port and broken up.

-The vessel’s owner Costa Cruises, a unit of Miami-based Carnival Corp (CCL.N), now expects the removal to cost $400 million, more than its original $300 million estimate.
-(Reporting By Silvia Ognibene; Writing by Catherine Hornby; Editing by Robin Pomeroy)
+The vessel’s owner Costa Cruises, a unit of Miami-based Carnival Corp, now expects the removal to cost $400 million, more than its original $300 million estimate.

+Reporting By Silvia Ognibene; Writing by Catherine Hornby; Editing by Robin Pomeroy